jklaeui/jklaeui.github.io/index.md

 # Welcome to my webpage!

-I am a PhD student at the Department of Economics at the University of Lausanne.
+I am a PhD student at the Department of Economics at the University of Lausanne and from September 2022 - March 2023 I will be a visiting research student at the Centre for Economic Performance at the LSE.

-At the moment, **I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other** in the labour market.
+**I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other** in the labour market.

 Generally, my research interests lie in labour economics, public economics and applied econometrics.
 I hold a Master's Degree from the University College London.